A fair nights rent for a fair day’s work

 The evidence points to New Zealand towns and cities since the 1990s being closer to Moretti’s inelastic scenario 3 rather than the more beneficial elastic scenario 4 (benefiting workers and productive firms), as house prices have significantly increased yet house building rates responded very slowly.

 I believe the economic reforms of the 1980s and 90s made many markets in New Zealand more responsive to changing conditions (some would argue too responsive).
-The labour market, farming, manufacturing, imported goods etc all became more responsive to market forces, but the housing market went the other way, becoming more rigid due to failures with the Resource Management Act (land-use policy) and infrastructure financing.
+The labour market, farming, manufacturing, imported goods etc all became more responsive to market forces, but the housing market went the other way, becoming more rigid due to failures with; spatial planning of cities (MoW abolished in 1989), the Resource Management Act (land-use policy captured by NIMBYs) and a lack of infrastructure financing.

 This housing policy failure means that productivity gains and other increases to housing demand in urban areas (where 85% of kiwis live) accrue to landowners not workers and a proportion of productivity gains are lost.
 This also means productive city-based firms in New Zealand struggle to recruit and retain skilled staff.